Andy Devine: Career

 Devine made his stage debut in 1957 with his portrayal of Cap'n Andy in Guy Lombardo's production of Show Boat at the Jones Beach Theatre in Wantagh, New York.
 In 1973, he went to Monroe, Louisiana, at the request of George C. Brian, an actor and filmmaker who headed the theater department at the University of Louisiana at Monroe, to perform in Show Boat.
 He also performed voice parts in animated films, including Friar Tuck in Walt Disney's Robin Hood.
 He provided the voice of Cornelius the Rooster in several TV commercials for Kellogg's Corn Flakes.

+Personal life

 Devine was a pilot and owned Provo Devine, a flying school that trained flyers for the government during World War II.

-Political views

 Devine was a Republican.
 Devine supported Barry Goldwater in the 1964 United States presidential election.

-Death and legacy
+Death

-Devine died of leukemia at the age of 71 in Irvine, California, on February 18, 1977.
-Actor Ken Curtis sang at the funeral.
+Devine died of leukemia at age 71 in Irvine, California, on February 18, 1977.